devios1/Gravl/README.md

 	# closing comment

-##Other Languages
+##Language Support
-Gravl is now implemented in Swift, JavaScript and Python, but I hope to keep adding to this list.
+Gravl is now implemented in **Swift**, **JavaScript**, **Python**, **PHP** and **C#**.
+I figure this is a pretty good start, but that list will hopefully continue to grow over time.
 Gravl was designed to be a very general-purpose syntax and naturally the more language support it has the better.

 If you'd like to contribute by implementing a Gravl parser in your own favourite language, I'd be happy to include it in the project as well.
 Gravl is really quite a simple syntax, and writing a parser for it can actually be a fun exercise.
+The parser algorithm is pretty much exactly the same from language to language, so you can usually translate it pretty easily to your language of choice by looking at any of the existing implementations.

 I also welcome any feedback and suggestions concerning Gravl, and hope that others out there might find it useful!